3 Rituals To Do Every Morning For Better Sleep At Night, From A Functional MD

 By working up a sweat in the morning, you'll give your body plenty of time to recover and integrate the mind-body benefits of exercise before bed.

 Lipman recommends pairing your exercise with meditation to further prepare your body for a peaceful day and night.
-Meditating can improve heart rate variability, a key marker of sleep quality, by helping to activate the parasympathetic (rest and digest) nervous system.
+Meditating can improve heart rate variability3, a key marker of sleep quality4, by helping to activate the parasympathetic (rest and digest) nervous system.

 Keeping up with a consistent morning practice can help you deal with stressors throughout the day and give you the tools necessary to quiet the anxious, racing thoughts that often contribute to insomnia come bedtime.